Ismaili Center, Houston

-The Ismaili Center Houston will be the newest of seven such centres worldwide.
-It was the first to be built in the USA and the third Ismaili Centre in North America, after the Ismaili Centres in Vancouver and Toronto.
+The Ismaili Center Houston will be the seventh Ismaili Centre worldwide, the first in the United States and the third in North America, after Vancouver and Toronto.

 Establishment

-Aga Khan Foundation USA has owned the 11-acre site since 2006.
+Aga Khan Foundation USA has owned the eleven-acre site since 2006.
 The establishment of an Ismaili Center was announced by His Highness the Aga Khan during his Golden Jubilee visit to the USA in 2008.

 A design preview was held on November 15, 2021, where architect Farshid Moussavi discussed the project with KTRK-TV’s Melanie Lawson.

-In July 2022, McCarthy Building Companies, Inc. announced that it had begun construction.
-As of this date, no formal ground-breaking had taken place but construction is expected to be finished by the end of 2024.
+In September 2025, McCarthy Building Companies, Inc. announced that it was nearing completion of the 150,000-square-foot center.
+A topping out ceremony was held in October 2023 with Mayor of Houston Sylvester Turner.